 Because the initial supply of vaccine is very limited, it will be distributed first to people most at risk for COVID-19.
 Phase 1A includes the highest-risk health care workers and individuals (including long-term care facility staff and residents).
-Phase 1B currently includes Coloradans aged 70-plus, moderate-risk health care workers, first responders, frontline essential workers, essential government officials and essential frontline journalists.
-The next stage will be higher risk individuals (including people aged 60-69 and those with certain health risks) and other essential workers.
-The final phase will be for the general population.
+Phase 1B.1 includes Coloradans aged 70-plus, moderate-risk health care workers and first responders.
+Phase 1B.2 includes Coloradans age 65-69, pre-K-12 educators, child care workers and others.

 In the early stages of vaccine distribution, health care providers will provide information to the Colorado Department of Public Health and Environment on how much vaccine they need and how many people are getting vaccinated.
 Once state officials believe enough vaccine has been distributed to those who want a vaccine in the first phase, they will move to the next phase.
 The speed at which states and counties are able to move through the phases will largely depend on the supply of vaccine.